By Eric Johnson

 Judgement According to the Bible

 There are two resurrections according to the Word of God: a resurrection to life and a resurrection of damnation (John 5:29).
 For the resurrection to life, it depends on whether or not the person’s sins have been forgiven.
 The Bible teaches that salvation comes by grace through faith and not by works (Eph.
 2:8-9; Titus 3:5-7).
 Good works are not capable of getting a person to heaven.
 After all, the Bible teaches that “we are all as an unclean thing, and all our righteousnesses are as filthy rags.”
-Because we are sinners worthy of eternal death (Rom.
-3:23; 6:23), our good works may look good to us while falling short of God’s standards.
+Because humans are sinners worthy of eternal death (Rom.
+3:23; 6:23), their good works may look good to outsiders and yet they will fall short of God’s standards.
 Jesus said in Matthew 7:21-23,